 Pair it with other toilet cleaning solutions like ⅓ cup of borax acid or ½ cup of vinegar, and the results will be even better.
 Although coke is excellent for most mineral deposits, it is not a sanitiser, and sometimes the stains might be beyond its capabilities.
 In such instances, try other methods.

-Two of the most common kitchen items, baking soda and white vinegar, is an excellent toilet cleaner.
-Bring out a clean spray bottle, fill it with white vinegar, and then spray it directly over tough stains.
+Two of the most common kitchen items, baking soda and white vinegar, is excellent toilet cleaner.
+Bring a clean spray bottle, fill it with white vinegar, and then spray it directly over tough stains.
 Remember not to use apple cider vinegar since its brown tint can stain the toilet.

 Then, let it sit for 15 minutes or so before scrubbing it.
 Once you start scrubbing the toilet, you’ll see the gunk come off quickly.

-To eliminate them, pour one cup of vinegar inside the bowl; you can also spray it for even application.
+To eliminate them, pour one cup of vinegar inside the bowl; spray it for even application.
 Then, use a brush or a scrubber to rub the hard stains.
 Let it rest for about 2 minutes, and then pour one equal cup of baking soda, followed by another cup of vinegar.

 Vinegar is acidic enough to kill germs and bacteria as well – so it’s a win-win situation for you!

 Borax or sodium borate is an economical alternative to expensive toilet cleaning chemicals.
 Borax is the perfect solution if the tough, yellow stains in the toilet bowl refuse to budge.

 You can mix this naturally occurring mineral with vinegar to clean the grime or use it as a standalone product.